-diabetes doesn't mean you need to give up every piece of bread or dish of pasta.
+Having diabetes doesn't mean you need to give up every piece of bread or dish of pasta.
 You can still enjoy foods made with grains, as long as you make them whole grains.

-cholesterol and reduce your heart disease risk.
+Whole grains are packed with fiber, which can help lower your cholesterol and reduce your heart disease risk.
 Fiber slows digestion and the absorption of carbohydrates and may not raise your blood sugar as quickly as refined grains.
 And because whole grains help you feel fuller for longer, they can help you manage your weight.

 Although it’s best to get fiber from food sources such as whole grains, fiber supplements can also help you increase your fiber intake.
 Examples include psyllium and methylcellulose.